Mcrowley93/bear_nation_gaming/README.md

 ### Testing

-When carrying out testing on the project, I set up Continuous Integration using Travis, and set up automated testing on models, and views for all the apps.
+When carrying out testing on the project, I set up Continuous Integration using Travis, and set up automated testing for each of the apps.
 These tests are available to see by looking at the individual “test_“ files set up in each app.

 I set up the CI by first creating a .travis.yml file in my project, and then linking my GitHub repository to Travis by adding the build status mark-up that was provided by Travis.
 Once this was set up, the checks were carried out every time the code was pushed to the GitHub repository.